 NKBV VCP

 A confidential contact person of the NKBV is also available.
-The NKBV has two VCPs: Tim van der Linden and Femke Welvaart.
+The NKBV has two VCPs: Tim van der Linden and Regien Winnubst.
 You can report to them what you have experienced or seen, and they will help you further.
 You can reach them by sending an email to vcp@nkbv.nl.
 Your email and report will be treated confidentially.
 You can find more information about these confidants on the website of the NKBV.

 TU/e VCP